-Mature eggs obtained following ovarian stimulation are cryopreserved using vitrification so that they can be used at a later date.
-This technique preserves fertility so effectively that eggs have the same likelihood of resulting in a successful pregnancy after vitrification as they did before they were frozen.
-This is achieved by using a vitrification process that involves a very rapid drop in temperature to prevent ice crystals from forming during the freezing process.
+This methods involves the collection of eggs after undergoing ovarian stimulation.
+These eggs are cryopreserved using a method called vitrification so that they can be used at a later date.
+This type of cryopreservation ensures that eggs have the same likelihood of resulting in a successful pregnancy after being thawed as they did before they were frozen.
+Vitrification is different to traditional cryopreservation methods as it involves a rapid drop in temperature that prevents minute ice crystals forming during the freezing process.

-There are currently several different options and treatments available to cancer patients to help maintain their fertility:
+There are currently several different options and treatments available to cancer patients to help preserve their fertility: